LinuxForHealth/FHIR/demo/README.md

 To adjust the list of supported resource types, change the `resourceTypes` property in start command of the fhir-server in docker-compose.yml.
 To support all resource types, you can omit the resourceTypes property entirely.

 In addition, the set of supported resource endpoints must be adjusted in the server config at `fhir/config/default/fhir-server-config.json`.
 Add entries for each resource type you wish to support, or set `fhirServer/resources/open` to `true` to support all resource types.
 See the [User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#412-fhir-rest-api) for more information.

+Finally, to update the OpenAPI, you may use the `fhir-swagger-generator` to generate a new definition and use that to replace the `openapi.json` that is mounted via docker-compose.